calmm-js/partial.lenses/README.md

 **`L.optional` is experimental and might be removed, renamed or changed semantically before next major release.**

-`L.optional` is a traversal (rather than a lens) over an optional element.
+`L.optional` is a traversal over an optional element.
 When the focus of `L.optional` is `undefined`, the traversal is empty.
 Otherwise the traversal is over the focused element.

 As an example, consider the difference between: